MridulRoy98/Boss-Fight_Unity_Engine/README.md

 # Gameplay

-The player must complete each level by reaching the end while fighting off enemies.
-The game features a variety of combat mechanics such as basic attacks, blocking, dodging, and special moves.
-The enemies have their own unique AI, making each encounter challenging and exciting.
+You must defeat the boss and clear the one-level game.
+The game features combat mechanics, allowing you to fight the boss with basic attacks and dodge their attacks, and use special moves to take down their health.
+The boss has a unique AI, which makes every encounter challenging and exciting.

 # Controls

-The game is played using a keyboard and mouse.
-The player can move using the WASD keys and attack using the left mouse button.
-Dodging can be performed using the space bar.
+To play the game, follow these steps:

+1. Move your character using the WASD keys.
+2. Attack the boss using the left mouse button.
+3. Dodge the boss's attacks using the spacebar.

 The game also allows the player to change direction mid-dodge for more control.

 # Installation

 To play the game, you will need to download the source code from the Github repository and open it in the Unity editor.
 Here's how:

-1.)
-Go to the Github repository where the game is hosted.
+- Go to the Github repository where the game is hosted.

-2.)
-Click on the "Code" button and select "Download ZIP".
+- Click on the "Code" button and select "Download ZIP".

-3.)
-Extract the downloaded ZIP file to a local folder.
+- Extract the downloaded ZIP file to a local folder.

-4.)
-Open Unity editor and select "Open Project".
+- Open Unity editor and select "Open Project".

-5.)
-Navigate to the local folder where you extracted the game files, Go to Assets->Scenes, and select the main Unity project file (ends with .unity).
+- Navigate to the local folder where you extracted the game files, Go to Assets->Scenes, and select the main Unity project file (ends with .unity).

-6.)
-Wait for Unity to import all the assets and scenes.
+- Wait for Unity to import all the assets and scenes.

-7.)
-Once the import is complete, you can click on the "Play" button in the Unity editor to run the game.
+- Once the import is complete, you can click on the "Play" button in the Unity editor to run the game.

 Note: Make sure you have Unity installed on your system before following these steps.
 Also, keep in mind that you may need to configure some settings, such as the 9.) graphics quality or resolution, before playing the game.